BenoitLeguay/blog/_posts/2021-01-12-GANs-Training-Iconclass.md

  ![gans-iconclass.png]({{site.baseurl}}/images/gans/gans-iconclass.png)

   This variety will not help our GANs for sure, luckily it has labeled.
-I extracted the most present labels (for volumetry purpose) and among them I chose *Initial*.
+I extracted the most present labels (for volumetric purpose) and among them I chose *Initial*.

+<br/><br/>

 ##### Intro